cohorte/cohorte.github.io/docs/1.x/tutorials/temper/index.md

 You can also start the `java-sensor-pc` node to test it.
 Ensure to put another http and shell ports configuration.

 To test the `raspberry-pi` node, you should have a real *raspberry-pi* device connected to the local network.

+Notice that you can run copies of java or python sensor nodes in multiple devices without changing anything.

 [Home](../../../../) > [Documentation](../../) > [Tutorials](../)